ItsMureithi/fresh-onions-shop/README.md

 **Waweru Onion Cart** is a farm-to-door onion delivery website.
 It features include:

 - Informative landing content

--
-- Interactive stats
+- Interactive statistics made using Vanilla Javascript
--

 - Embedded Google Maps to showcase the location
--

 - A working contact form
--

 - Beautiful section transitions and user-friendly layout

 ---